fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/10_Reboot_day_1/05_loyalty_card_persistence_bonus/README.md

 ### Load data

-When your program starts, it has to load the data coming from the `customer.json` file located in the `data` folder we created for you.
+When your program starts, it has to load the data coming from the `src/data/customer.json` file.

 > Once the file is open, you will get a string version of this data.
 Look at `JSON.parse` **[documentation](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/JSON/parse)** to transform it into a usable data type.